daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 1. Put in the work

-- Read the text (the parts outlined in this handout) in advance of the lecture, come with questions
+- Read the handout and the relevant parts of the text (the parts outlined in this handout) in advance of the lecture, come with questions

     - Handouts and lectures mainly follow the text

 - Do the problem set questions, suggested questions and class questions, understand the answers